Tonofibril

 Tonofibrils are cytoplasmic protein structures in epithelial tissues that converge at desmosomes and hemidesmosomes.
-They consist of fine fibrils in epithelial cells that are anchored to the cytoskeleton.
+They consist of bundles of keratin intermediate filaments (tonofilaments) in epithelial cells that are anchored to the cytoskeleton.
 They were discovered by Rudolf Heidenhain, and first described in detail by Louis-Antoine Ranvier in 1897.

 Composition

 Tonofilaments are keratin intermediate filaments that make up tonofibrils in the epithelial tissue.
+They may also just be referred to as keratin intermediate filaments.
 In epithelial cells, tonofilaments loop through desmosomes.
 Electron microscopy has advanced now to illustrate the tonofilaments more clearly.